fwenzel/fredericiana/site/_posts/2013-03-18-recruiters-from-hell.md

 Also, how is a ping pong tournament a company benefit?
 But let's not get carried away…

-Third, and most importantly: **"Would you know anyone interested?"** -- this more than only borderline offensive.
+Third, and most importantly: **"Would you know anyone interested?"** -- this is more than only borderline offensive.
 You email me, an engineering manager, and instead of asking if I am interested in the job, you nonchalantly ask me to recruit someone else for you?
 Sure.
 You *probably* mean *"are you or any of your friends interested"*, but why not write that?
-You don't walk into a butcher shop and ask if they happen to be able to refer you to a butcher, do you?
+You wouldn't walk into a butcher shop and ask if they happen to be able to refer you to a butcher, would you?

 ## Benefits: Massive Growing Pains, for free!